mgajda/less-arbitrary/towards-better-union.md

 listings: true
 acks: |

-  Author thanks for all tap-on-the-back donations to his past projects.
+  The author thanks for all tap-on-the-back donations to his past projects.

   The text was prepared with great help of bidirectional literate programming[@literate-programming] tool[@entangled], Pandoc[@pandoc] markdown publishing system and live feedback from GHCid[@ghcid].